 The Army has many space related programs and ventures.
-At this moment, it is estimated there are over 2,300 Soldiers and civilians working in space related jobs throughout the Army and joint related organizations.
+At this moment in time, it is estimated there are over 2,300 soldiers and civilians working in space related jobs throughout the Army and joint related organizations.
 These are divided into 3 areas:

 Department of the Army Civilians

 There are 3 Space Operations Badges that can be attained by members of the Army, Army Reserve, and the Army National Guard.
 Those badges are:

 Senior Space Badge

 Members of the Army must complete the appropriate training and gain space cadre experience to be awarded a Space Operations Badge.
 For active duty, the amount of time as a cadre to receive the basic badge is 12-months, senior badge is 48-months, and the master badge is 84-months.

 Members of the Army Reserve and National Guard have 24-months to attain the basic badge, 60-months to receive the senior badge, and 96-months to receive the master badge.

 You might be wondering, what is an Army FA-40?
 What do they do?
 What is their duty description?
 Here is what I found online, along with the sources.

 As the core of the Army space cadre, FA40s provide in-depth expertise and experience to leverage space-related assets which deliver space capabilities to the Warfighter today as well as develop and integrate space capabilities for the future.
 Source